Kate Northrup on Doing Less and Being Good with Money

 Bestselling author and mother of two Kate Northrup shares her refreshing perspective on how tuning in to nature (and listening to your body) can help you find the time and energy to devote to what matters most.

-You explain one way of following nature’s lead by using your menstrual cycle or the lunar cycle to help plan your schedule.
-Can you tell us more about it… and why we didn’t all learn this much earlier in life?
+Amity: You explain one way of following nature’s lead by using your menstrual cycle or the lunar cycle to help plan your schedule.
+Can you explain how to work with our natural cycles?

 Follicular / Waxing crescent moon: Creativity, planning, new beginnings, and high physical energy